TOAST-DOCS/Service-Monitoring/en/api-guide.md

 validation.textValidation.textValidationInfo.operand | String | API |  | Y(N) |  | Expected Value

 <div id='cronExpression'></div>

 - cronExpression
     - A Cron expression is a string of six fields separated by spaces.
+    - 'Day' and 'Day of week' cannot be set at the same time; one of the two fields must always be `?`.

 Order | Item | Required | Allowed value | Allowed special characters
 ---|---|---|---|---